brainstormforce/astra-widgets/readme.txt

 == Changelog ==

+= 1.2.10 =
+- Fix: Displaying double Color options when more than one widgets added.

 = 1.2.9 =
 - Improvement: WordPress 5.8 compatibility.
 - Fix: Handled PHP notice in customizer with Astra Social Profiles Widget.